asfadmin/grfn-ingest/README.md

 * **ingest:** A Lambda function that copies product files from the source S3 bucket to the output S3 buckets.
 * **metadata-construction:** A Lambda function that generates a CMR-compliant metadata file for a particular product.
 * **cmr-token** A Lambda function that generates an access token for the CMR ingest API.
-* **metadata-to-cmr:** A scheduled Lambda function that submits ECHO 10 XML metadata files to CMR.
+* **metadata-to-cmr:** A scheduled Lambda function that submits metadata files to CMR.
 * **notify:** A Lambda function that sends ingest success/failure messages to the SNS response topic.

 # Top Level Inputs and Outputs